 A drug rehab facility often helps with the diagnosis of substance abuse use disorder, but practicing physicians can diagnose this disorder and help with the referral of patients to the right treatment center.
 It’s another tough thing to do – finding the right rehab and treatment center, but it’s something that can be life-changing for those who choose to attend.
 Your physician will ask you a range of questions about your lifestyle, your mental health, your triggers, and more.
 They will also get an idea of whether you are physically dependent on a particular substance and whether you are also experiencing withdrawal from the said substance.
 From here, the diagnosing physician is going to help you to understand the problem, its severity, the type of required treatment, and what the next steps should be.

 The Diagnostic Process For Substance Abuse Disorder

-There are a range of psychological, biological and environmental considerations that promote substance abuse.
+There is a range of psychological, biological, and environmental considerations that promote substance abuse.
 Specifically, there are 11 points of criteria used to clinically diagnose substance use disorder.
 These include:

 - Wanting to stop but being unable to.

 - Prolonged use with more and more of the substance over time.